Wolfgang Schaeuble, veteran of German politics, dies at 81 | Politics

 Wolfgang Schaeuble, veteran of German politics, dies at 81

 Wolfgang Schaeuble, who served as a member of the German parliament for over half a century, has died aged 81, ending one of Germany's longest political careers in which he helped secure his country's place at the heart of Europe.
-Schaeuble, who spent much of his career devoted to re-unifying his country and later served as former chancellor Angela Merkel's finance minister during the eurozone debt crisis, died peacefully late Tuesday, said a spokesperson for the centre-right Christian Democrats (CDU) on Wednesday.
+Schaeuble devoted much of his career to re-unifying his country and later served as former chancellor Angela Merkel's finance minister during the eurozone debt crisis.

 Wolfgang Schaeuble, who served as a member of the German parliament for over half a century, has died aged 81, ending one of Germany's longest political careers in which he helped secure his country's place at the heart of Europe.

-Schaeuble, who spent much of his career devoted to re-unifying his country and later served as former chancellor Angela Merkel's finance minister during the eurozone debt crisis, died peacefully late Tuesday, said a spokesperson for the centre-right Christian Democrats (CDU) on Wednesday.
-Schaeuble had been a member of the CDU since 1965 and a member of parliament since 1972.
+Schaeuble devoted much of his career to re-unifying his country and later served as former chancellor Angela Merkel's finance minister during the eurozone debt crisis.
+He died peacefully late on Tuesday, a spokesperson for the centre-right Christian Democrats (CDU) said on Wednesday.
+Schaeuble was born in 1942 in the southern city of Freiburg and had been a member of parliament without interruption since 1972.

-Chancellor Olaf Scholz mourned Schaeuble's death in a social media post on X: "Germany has lost a sharp thinker, passionate politician and pugnacious democrat."
-CDU leader Friedrich Merz expressed his deep grief at Schaeuble's death on X. "In Wolfgang Schaeuble, I lose the dearest friend and adviser I've ever had in politics," Merz said.
+"Germany has lost a formative Christian Democrat who loved to argue and yet never lost sight of what politics is all about: making life better for citizens," said German Chancellor Olaf Scholz in a statement.
+As interior minister, Schaeuble, who represented the West, was key in drawing up the terms of Germany's reunification treaty, signed in August 1990, after the fall of the Berlin wall.

-Tributes also came in from France, where Finance Minister Bruno Le Maire expressed his "profound sadness" on X. "He was a friend, a loyal and reliable partner, and a tireless craftsman of the friendship between Germany and France," Le Maire wrote.
+"He epitomised post-war democratic Germany like few others," said Interior Minister Nancy Faeser.
+The CDU praised Schaeuble's commitment to stability and responsibility in financial matters, saying "his legacy will live on in the annals of German and European history".

-Once Merkel's boss before their roles were reversed, Schaeuble pulled the strings of Germany's policy response to the euro zone crisis, securing support on the right of their conservative bloc for three Greek bailouts.
-In November 2015, soon after Merkel opened Germany's borders to hundreds of thousands of migrants, he said the country risked "an avalanche" of refugees triggered by "careless" actions.
+As finance minister, Schaeuble pulled the strings of Germany's policy response to the euro zone crisis, securing support on the right of Merkel's conservative bloc for three Greek bailouts.
+That determination bordering on intransigence helped make him the most popular German politician at home and the most hated abroad, earning him the soubriquet - bestowed by news magazine Spiegel - of "chancellor behind the scenes".

-He subsequently defended Merkel's open-door migrant policy, however, when the Alternative for Germany (AfD) waded into the debate, accusing the far-right party of fuelling xenophobia.
-Over the final years of his career, the AfD grew into a more formidable opponent of the CDU, with critics accusing the centre-right party of adopting its rhetoric on migration under Merz.
+Former Greek finance minister Yanis Varoufakis, who was outspoken in his criticism of the austerity policies championed by Berlin at the height of the debt crisis, said on Wednesday that history would judge Schaeuble harshly.
+"Wolfgang Schaeuble was the embodiment of the political project of buttressing a monetary union in which he himself did not believe," wrote Varoufakis on his website.

-Schaeuble used a wheelchair since 1990 after being shot three times at an election campaign event a few days after German reunification.
+However, praise for his contributions came from across Europe, including from leaders in France, Slovakia, the Netherlands and Italy.
+"Europe loses one of its staunch supporters," said Italian Foreign Minister Antonio Tajani on X.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)